 Map data is provided in 1 degree by 1 degree blocks, in MBTiles format.
 Available layers include USGS 7.5' topos, forest service maps, slope angle shading, elevation data for profiles and viewsheds, and NAIP aerial imagery down to 1 meter resolution; most blocks include 2 years' worth of imagery.

 Each account is allowed 300GB worth of map downloads per year, with no geographic restrictions other than being limited to the lower 48 states.
 It's up to you whether you want to skip the imagery and cover a larger footprint, or get 2 years worth of 1 meter imagery for a smaller coverage area.
-At the moment data is only available for the red-shaded areas below, but that should grow to full lower-48 coverage within another week or two.
+Coverage is available for the contiguous US:

 I'd post some screenshots, but there's not much to show - the offline version looks very much like caltopo.com.
 For more information on how this all works, check out some of the very thorough documentation written Patty Lindsay (there is hopefully more documentation of this caliber coming to help.caltopo.com).